-To improve customer experience, every individual at every level of your
+To improve customer experience, every individual at every level of your organization must embrace a customer-first mindset and understand how their actions contribute to the total customer experience.

 Understanding your customer will help your organization achieve its mission objectives and gain trust.
 It requires empathy and curiosity, stripping assumptions to discover who your customers are, what drives them, and what they need from you.